ecalow-04/currency-converter-tech-test/README.md

 ## Testing

+Run:
+`npm run test`

 As of writing this, I have never created tests in React, although I have created some in Ember.js and elixir before so I understand the concept of testing.
 Unintentionally, I made my life harder by using Vite because that meant that the tried and tested and go-to test suite of React (Jest) isn't really supported in Vite so I had to go with the alternative Vitest, which could have been the reason I ran into a few issues when trying to make tests (see currencyConverterSlice.test.jsx).

+## Running the app

+Once you have cloned the repo run:
+`npm install`

+From then on, all you have to do to start the app is:
+`npm run dev`